Bitlend-protocol/bitlend-docs/docs/pages/v1/compound-js.md

 })().catch(console.error);
 ```

-## cToken
+## bToken

-Makes a request to the CTokenService API.
-The cToken API retrieves information about cToken contract interaction.
+Makes a request to the BTokenService API.
+The bToken API retrieves information about bToken contract interaction.
 For more details, see the Bitlend API documentation.

 - `options` (object) A JavaScript object of API request parameters.
 - `RETURN` (object) Returns the HTTP response body or error.